dadrus/heimdall/examples/kubernetes/README.md

 # Kubernetes Quickstarts

 This directory contains working examples described in the getting started, as well as in the integration guides of the documentation.
 The demonstration of the decision operation mode is done via integration with the corresponding ingress controllers.
-As of now, these are [Contour](https://projectcontour.io) and the [NGINX Ingress Controller](https://docs.nginx.com/nginx-ingress-controller/).
+As of now, these are [Contour](https://projectcontour.io), the [NGINX Ingress Controller](https://docs.nginx.com/nginx-ingress-controller/) and [HAProxy Ingress Controller](https://haproxy-ingress.github.io/).

 # Prerequisites